Dear participants,

 🕐 14:30-16:00

-How does trauma shape a victim’s ability to engage with the legal system — and what does this mean for lawyers handling trafficking or migrant-smuggling cases?
-This session brings together UNODC experts and practitioners to explore credibility challenges, access to legal aid, and the practical realities victims face during investigations and prosecutions.
+How does trauma shape a victim’s ability to engage with the legal system — and what does this mean for lawyers handling trafficking cases?
+This session brings together UNODC & IOM experts and practitioners to explore credibility challenges, access to legal aid, and the practical realities victims face during investigations and prosecutions.

 🕐 16:30-17:30